 Major health concerns with this breed include syringomyelia, portosystemic shunt, mitral valve disease, tracheal collapse, retinal dysplasia, and patellar luxation.

 Minor concerns include cryptorchidism, hydrocephalus, Legg-Calve Perthes disease, microphthalmia, patent ductus arteriosus, entropion, hypoadrenocorticism, hip dysplasia, progressive retinal atrophy, cataracts, color dilution alopecia, keratoconjunctivitis sicca, retinal dysplasia, urolithiasis, shaker dog syndrome, and corneal dystrophy.

 There may also be occasional diagnoses for epilepsy.

 Your veterinarian may also subject your dog to a full physical examination, eye examination, hip x-rays, and heart and blood tests.

 My Final Thoughts on the King Charles Yorkie

 These dogs are gentle and affectionate, with a patient demeanor.

 They are good with all family members, including children, making them a good playmate.

 In return, they expect and enjoy some attention.
-They are also comfortable with other dogs and pets of their household.
+They are also comfortable with other dogs and pets of their households.

-They demonstrate their loyalty through their protectiveness for their family.
+They demonstrate their loyalty through their protectiveness for their families.